CheesyLaZanya/Custom-Captioning/README.md

 ## Output

-The script generates captions for the input images and saves the results in the specified output format (CSV, TSV or JSONL).
-The output includes the file name, URL (if applicable), prompt, and generated caption for each image-prompt combination.
+The script generates annotations for the input images and saves the results in the specified output format (CSV, TSV or JSONL).
+The output includes the file name, URL (if applicable), prompt, and generated annotations for each image-prompt combination.

 ## Setup